 · Monitor cases by verifying client engagement and participation; observing and evaluating approach responses; advocating for needed services and entitlements; obtaining additional resources; intervening in crises; and providing personal support;

-· Initiate regular communication of client progress, including potential risks and issues, to General Manager and relevant Expeditor(s), Strategic Partners, Preferred Providers/Vendors, as needed;
+· Initiate regular communication of client progress, including potential risks and issues, to Principal and relevant Expeditor(s), Strategic Partners, Preferred Providers/Vendors, as needed;

 · Improve personal and greater staff job knowledge and competence by sharing educational resources; balancing work requirements with educational opportunities; reading professional publications; maintaining personal networks; participating in professional organizations; and ultimately evaluating the application of learning to changes in client service experience and outcomes; and

 · Meet client engagement scopes of work and budgets (including billable hours and expenses) and improve overall financial status by analyzing results; monitoring variances; identifying trends; and recommending and implementing cost-saving actions to the General Manager.

 · Master’s Degree in Social Work (or equivalent) with relevant clinical work experience in healthcare settings, eldercare services, hospice care, and/or grief and loss support (including intake and assessment processes and client crisis management).